 In Clark v.
 Campbell 82 N.H.
 281, 133 A.166 (1926), the testator created a testamentary trust to bequeath his personal property to his friends.
 Since the court had no way to ascertain who the testator's friends were, the Supreme Court of New Hampshire ruled that the trust was unenforceable.
 However, if a class has an objective description, then the trust may be valid.
 Hence, a trust for one's relatives has been upheld, since states generally define who relatives are in their descent and distribution statutes.

-There are several exceptions to the requirement for ascertainable beneficiaries.
+Several types of trusts, because of their objective, do not require ascertainable beneficiaries.
 A charitable trust is established for the common good, and, therefore, its beneficiaries can be anyone that satisfies the trust's objectives.
 The testamentary trust established by Alfred Nobel is a charitable trust, and, thus, does not need ascertainable beneficiaries.

 An honorary trust has no legal beneficiaries, but is set up for an objective, such as caring for a pet or to maintain a gravesite, for instance.
 An honorary trust is legal as long as the objectives are honorable and definite, and are not illegal.
 However, an honorary trust can only exist as long as the trustee is willing to carry out the terms of the trust.
 If the trustee does not, then the courts will impose a resulting trust—a trust created by operation of law—and the property would be distributed as if the honorary trust never existed.
 A resulting trust may also be imposed for any amounts in the trust that are not necessary for its objective.